jrgermain/stylesheet/packages/stylesheet-docs/src/pages/components/app.md

 </header>
 ```

-Note that, up to this point, the tag names can vary, but you should stick to the classnames used above.
+Note that, up to this point, the tag names can vary, but you should stick to the classes used above.

 If you have a sidebar, you'll also want to add a toggle button to the final header section.
 This allows the user to show/hide the sidebar when the screen isn't wide enough to keep it visible.
 The toggle will automatically disappear once the screen is wide enough.